-Although BJS may make an award based on a letter of support from a faculty advisor, department chair, departmental director of graduate studies, or individual with similar responsibilities, the BJS Program Office must receive a signed statement of support from the sponsored doctoral student's dissertation committee chair prior to authorizing the disbursement of the funds provided with the award.
-(Applicants can expect to see conditions to that effect attached to any such award.)
+Although BJS may make an award based on a letter of support from a faculty advisor, department chair, departmental director of graduate studies, or individual with similar responsibilities, the BJS Program Office must receive a signed statement of support from the sponsored student's dissertation committee chair prior to authorizing the disbursement of the funds provided with the award.
+(These conditions are standard for any similar award.)
 If a dissertation committee has accepted the doctoral student's topic at the time of application, the applicant must submit that statement of support as part of the application.
-If the committee has not accepted the topic, the applicant must submit it as is reasonable, but within 60 calendar days after award notification.
+If the committee has not accepted the topic, the applicant must submit the statement of support within 90 calendar days after award notification.
 The approved dissertation topic must remain substantively the same as that initially proposed.
 The statement of support should-